 Multi-Stakeholder Group Input on Quality Measures

-Section 3014 of the Patient Protection and Affordable Care Act of 2010 (ACA) created a new section 1890A Act, which requires the establishment of a federal pre-rulemaking process for the selection of quality and efficiency measures used by the Department of Health and Human Services (DHHS).
-Measures include those used under certain Medicare programs listed under section 1890(b)(7)(B)(i)(I) of the Act.
-The pre rulemaking process includes:
+Section 3014 of the Affordable Care Act of 2010 (ACA) (P.L.
+111-148) created a new section 1890A of the Social Security Act, which requires that Department of Health and Human Services (DHHS) establish a federal pre-rulemaking process for the selection of quality and efficiency measures for use by (DHHS).
+The categories of measures are described in section 1890(b)(7)(B) of the Act.
+The pre rulemaking process includes the following steps:

-- Providing the opportunity for multi-stakeholder groups to provide input by February 1st annually to DHHS on the selection of quality and efficiency measures;
+- Multi-stakeholder groups provide input not later than February 1st annually to DHHS on the selection of quality and efficiency measures;

 Fulfilling Multi-Stakeholder Group Input Requirements